olwend/CV/Olwen.md

  At HSBC I worked in a team of 4 using Java/h2/Spring/Typescript and Angular2 to deliver MVP on a resource management tool,pushed to an enterprise Pivotal cloud domain within 8 weeks.

 I have wide interests, enjoying exhibitions and the visual richness that is London.
 I see huge benefits to technology being more widely understood and better applied, thus I want to  realise user ideas for understood tasks and drive products tightly bound to end users, where commissioners liaise with the creative and technical team.
 I am interested in enabling technology in less digitally developed sectors and age groups.
 In 2002 I was PM for a voluntary project which delivered a Child Abuse Tracking System.
 This won a Business in The Community Award, presented to us by Prince Charles, and was adopted by many police forces nationally.
+I am pairing with a friend to take a prototype Literacy app to MVP, so she can seek investment.
 Find out more about my motivations [Olwen on Medium](https://medium.com/@olwend) [LinkedIn Olwen Davies](https://www.linkedin.com/in/olwen-davies-1a6a666/)